(Updated Sept. 9, 2022)

 Buying a new home is probably the biggest purchase you’ll ever make.
 It doesn’t matter if it’s your first home or your forever home, you want to make sure you know exactly what you’re walking into.
-Home inspections are a great way to get an overall look at the condition of your next home.
+A home plumbing inspection checklist is a great way to get an overall look at the condition of your next home.

 Certified home inspectors look at the entire home, but they aren’t necessarily going to find everything.
-So while they can check the water pressure, make sure the hot and cold water supply lines are properly hooked into fixtures, and flush the toilets, they have no way of knowing the condition of the entire plumbing system.
+They can check the water pressure, make sure the hot and cold water supply lines are properly hooked into fixtures, and flush the toilets.
+But they have no way of knowing the condition of the entire plumbing system.

 Overlooked plumbing problems may manifest themselves later as low water pressure, poor drainage, and leaks.
 These issues can potentially cost you hundreds or thousands of dollars in repairs.
 That can really put a crimp on the finances as you try to manage a new mortgage, insurance, and other costs.